 I don't know what he's paying attention to.

-You go to the Washington Post, Peter Baker.
+You go to the Washington Post.

-Democrats split over position On Iraq War, activists more vocal as leaders declined to challenge Bush.
+Activists more vocal as leaders decline to challenge Bush.

 Here we go again.

-Coordinated LA Times, Washington Post, same story, different twists.
+Coordinated L.A.
+Times, Washington Post, same story, different twists.

-Basically, what we have here, the activists are being ignored.
+Basically what we have here, the activists are being ignored.

-Listening to Joan Baez sing the night they drove old Dixie down.
+These great Americans, these great patriotic squatters, listening to Joan Baez sing the night they drove old Dixie down.

-Sitting down there now with uh with uh what do these people do for a living?
+Preparing to watch Sean Penn report from Iraq, sitting down there now with, what do these people do for a living?

 Where do they get their money?